sagemath/sagewiki_to_gh-2022-10-10/DownloadGuide.md

 This guide explains, how to download Sage from one of the [[http://www.sagemath.org/mirrors.html|download mirrors]].
 You need to know your operating system and maybe some specific information.

+For more information on how to actually install Sage, please read on in the [[http://www.sagemath.org/doc/installation/|Installation Guide]].

 == Operating System ==

 The first thing you have to know is your [[http://en.wikipedia.org/wiki/Operating_System|operating system]].
 When you computer boots, it probably displays a startup screen that tells it you.
 The second most important thing, if applicable, is your type of CPU: 32 bit, 64 bit, or something else like "atom" for netbooks.